 A Zero Deposit Guarantee frees up money that would otherwise be paid into a deposit protection scheme and makes renting more affordable for you as a tenant.
 By opting for a no deposit insurance, you can move in faster, you’ll have less paperwork to deal with and you’ll be able to use the cash that would normally be tied up in a deposit to spend on other things.

 The key benefit of a no deposit option versus a traditional rent deposit is that you don’t have to commit your money to a traditional rent deposit scheme.
-Purchasing a Zero Deposit™ Guarantee costs just 1 weeks rent and means that you can hold onto the money you saved for your traditional tenancy deposit, leaving you free to spend your cash on the things you need.
+Purchasing a Zero Deposit™ Guarantee costs just one weeks rent plus a £49 set up fee and means that you can hold onto the money you saved for your traditional tenancy deposit, leaving you free to spend your cash on the things you need.